drthomasfbrown/drthomasfbrown.github.io/_posts/2015-10-06-Audacity-to-Anki.md

 - A alternate, shortcut for exporting multiple mp3s from a single audio track is using labels.
 Highlight the portion you want to export, then press Ctrl+B. Type the name you want for that sentence.
 Then select the next sentence and label it.
 Repeat until every sentence you want is selected and labeled.
 Finally, go to the File menu and choose "Export Multiple Files" (Ctrl+Shift+L), and  "Divide files by label".
 Each selected sentence will be exported  as a separate mp3, using your label as the filename.

+- An alternate method is to never export mp3s at all.
+Instead, you record the sentence directly into Anki.
+Press the "record" button in Anki, then the "play" button in Audacity.
+When the sentence ends, press the "stop recording" button in Anki.

 **Adding fields to Anki**

 - I copy and paste the mp3s into Anki.